fairyqueenn/fairyqueenn/README.md

 - 👋 Hi, I’m @fairyqueenn / Tatiana Lisdasari
-- 👀 I’m interested in Web Design and UX Research, build my own startup
+- 👀 I’m interested in Web Design and UX Research
-- 🌱 I’m currently learning how to pitch invertor
+- 🌱 I’m currently learning digital marketing, business model, and UX Research
-- 💞️ I’m looking to collaborate on making our own startup
+- 💞️ I’m looking to collaborate on making or own product
 - 📫 How to reach me tatianagzr@gmail.com

 <!---